Concordia-Modding-Community/ChessMod/README.md

 # ChessMod
 Adding Pippin Barr's Chesses to minecraft.

+## Support ChessMod and More!
+If you'd like to support ChessMod and my various projects, check out my [Patreon page](https://www.patreon.com/ramoucurious).
+Your support gives you early access to new features, exclusive behind-the-scenes content, and a direct role in shaping future updates.
+Special Discord roles for members are coming soon (along with a Discord server, because who doesn't need more of those?)!

 ## Playing it
-You can grab the current version of the mod in the [mod folder](forge-1.14.4-28.2.0-mdk/mod).
+You can grab the current version of the mod in the [mod folder](/ramou/ChessMod/raw/1.17.1/modpack/ChessMod-1.17.1-0.616.zip).

 You cab grab the current version as an instance that can be imported with something like MultiMC in the [modpack folder](modpack)